The Omniverse connector element is used to configure the connection between the AnyLogic model and the NVIDIA Omniverse scene.

 Visible — The visibility of the element.
 The element is visible if the specified expression evaluates to true, otherwise it is not visible.

-Scene path — The path to the primary USD scene on the Omniverse server.
+For Live session — The full path to the primary Omniverse USD containing the scene.
+This should include the protocol (omniverse://) and the .usd file extension.
 For this to work properly, the scene should be rendered in AnyLogic beforehand.
+An example path is: omniverse://localhost/scenes/airport.usd.

-Connector password — [Visible if Start connector at model startup is disabled] The password used to connect to the computer running the model with the connector.
+Connector password — [Visible if Connection mode: Kit SDK plugin or Start connector at model startup is disabled] Sets the password that you will use to establish the connection to a running model via the live session or NVIDIA Kit.
 For more information, see Launching the connector from another computer.

-Use rendered 3D objects — If selected, the model will use the 3D models for objects pre-rendered separately (enabled by selecting the corresponding option in the Render model dialog).
+Use rendered 3D objects — [Visible if Connection mode: Live session] If selected, the model will use the 3D models for objects pre-rendered separately (enabled by selecting the corresponding option in the Render model dialog).

-Open the scene in Composer at startup — If selected, AnyLogic will open a ComposerAn Omniverse application which is used to assemble, light, simulate, and render 3D scenes in Omniverse. window containing the primary scene when the model run is started.
+Open the scene in Composer at startup — [Visible if Connection mode: Live session] If selected, AnyLogic will open a ComposerAn Omniverse application which is used to assemble, light, simulate, and render 3D scenes in Omniverse. window containing the primary scene when the model run is started.
 This option works if Composer is installed on the same computer.

 - Advanced